Culinary herbs and spices have been used for flavoring, as preservative agents, and for their medical properties for centuries.

 There is rising interest in using culinary doses of herbs and spices as preventative medicine.
 A group of researchers have been systemically reviewing studies looking for biomarkers in humans that can be tested to see if using herbs and spices in foods — culinary only, not supplements makes a measurable difference — in other words; can the plant chemicals from the herbs we eat be measured in our biofluids (blood, urine, lymph, etc.)

-Note: Plant chemicals are phytochemicals (photo = plant), they are naturally occurring in plants and offer humans immense benefits.
-I use both words interchangeably — plant chemicals or phytochemicals.
+Note: Plant chemicals are phytochemicals (phyto = plant), they are naturally occurring in plants and offer humans immense benefits.
+I use both words interchangeably — plant chemicals or phytochemicals and even phytonutrients may slip in there every now and then.

 And YES!
 They did find biomarkers they could measure from using culinary doses of herbs and spices.
 I had to laugh at the study though, they went on to try to determine which spice was responsible for which plant chemical in the bio fluids —but they could not determine which exact herb or spice supplied the specific phytochemical because many different herbs have the same plant chemicals just in differing percentages.
 As I was learning plant chemistry in relationship to aromatherapy I noticed many plants use the same plant phytochemicals in different percentages and combined with other varying phytochemicals.
 Which is why we can easily substitute one essential oil for another — for example birch and wintergreen are almost identical in their chemistry and can be interchanged easily.